ZamfirescuStefan/Domino2D/README.md

 - glew
 - glm

-*This program was developed as a homework for the Computer Graphics at the University of Bucharest, Faculty of Mathematics and Computer Science, 2020-2021.*
+*This program was developed as homework for the Computer Graphics at the University of Bucharest, Faculty of Mathematics and Computer Science, 2021-2022.*